BIOP/ArgoLight_analysis_tool/README.md

 tags and OMERO.table.

 ## Installation
 - Download the latest version of our plugin.
-Unzip it and copy both .jar files into the **Plugins** folder of Fiji
+Unzip it and copy both .jar files into the **Plugins->BIOP** folder of Fiji
 - Activate the update site **OMERO 5.5-5.6** (On Fiji, go on `Help -> Update...`, then click on `Manage Update sites`)
 - Restart Fiji